SublimeLinter/SublimeLinter/docs/customization.rst

 - To remove the context menu, change the ``children`` key to an empty array ``[]``.

 To add entries, create a Context.sublime-menu file in the Packages/User directory (aka the "User package").
-Create an entry that mirrors the provided menu from SublimeLinter.
+Create an entry that mirrors the `provided menu from SublimeLinter <https://github.com/SublimeLinter/SublimeLinter/blob/master/menus/Context.sublime-menu>`_.
-Make sure the ``id``` that matches.
+Make sure the ``id`` matches.
 Now create a child entry you want to add.
 You don't have to repeat the existing entries, Sublime Text will merge your context menu into ours.

-This example add an entry for the command ``sublime_linter_panel_toggle``:
+This example adds an entry for the command ``sublime_linter_panel_toggle``:

 .. code-block:: json